innerr/ticat/doc/concept-graphics.md

-# ticat
-A casual command line components platform

-## Goal: workflow automating in unix-pipe style
+# Ticat: workflow automating in unix-pipe style

-### The problem: workflow are complicated with multi-demension requirements
+## The problem: workflow are complicated with multi-demension requirements
 Let's take a distributed system as example:
 ```
  ┌───────────────────────┐           ┌────────────┐